B-Harakat/Tradezero-API/README.md

 # Tradezero-API
- A simple script to interact with the Tradezero web platform through python.
-Right now it only allows for Buy/Sell but will add Short allocation and Short/Cover in the Future.
+ A simple script to interact with the Tradezero web platform through python using selenium.

 ## Requirement
  **Python 3.6+**
+ **Stable internet**
+ **Have Selenium python set up on your computer**

 ## Set Up Selenium
  *Note: I am running this on ubuntu 20.04, if you are using another OS, following instructions may not apply to you*